page_title_detailed

 The most common reasons your doctor may recommend an ultrasound include:

-Ultrasound is usually an easy and painless test to have, and it uses no radiation.
+Ultrasound is an easy and painless test to have, and it uses no radiation.
 However, ultrasound does not pick up tiny calcifications, the calcium deposits that, when found in certain patterns, can be signs of breast cancer.
 Mammograms pick up calcifications more effectively.

 If you receive a positive result after a breast ultrasound, your doctor may recommend a breast biopsy to examine the cells under a microscope and test them directly.

-Visit ultrasounds to learn more.
+Visit the ultrasound page to learn more.

 Biopsies